 Additional features include:

 - Powered Patio Awning

 - 3-Year Airstream Limited Warranty which is transferable

 - 3 Year 24/7 Coach-Net Roadside Assistance

 Unlike the bigger travel trailers which have many floor plans to choose from the Nest gives you a choice of just two.
-Considering its size it’s fair to say coming up with more than 1 or 2 floor plans would have been a monumental exercise in creativity.
-The two plans that are available look comfortable and since you have a rear entry door on the Nest, the floor plans are functional and spacious.
+Considering its size it’s fair to say coming up with more than 1 or 2-floor plans would have been a monumental exercise in creativity.
+The two available plans look comfortable and since you have a rear entry door on the Nest, the floor plans are functional and spacious.

 When you walk into a Nest you do so from the rear of the travel trailer.
 Unlike most travel trailer there is no door on the side.
 We like the idea of a rear entry door as it allows for the more efficient use of the available interior space.